Table of Contents

 1st at top at very back (without zipper). hand-loop

-USE: Not sure if this pocket intended as pocket, but iPad, Mac Air, Emergency toilet kit slide down so NOT SEEN. [ytlk: emergency toilet], [pplk; Resources: Travel Docs] to come.]
+USE: Not sure if this pocket intended as pocket, but iPad, Mac Air, my Emergency toilet kit slide way down so HIDDEN.

 MODIFICATION:

-Small narrow black loop (at right) is sewn at daypack’s very back at top to allow mfgr’s small gray web loop with buckle to pass thru it & to prevent:
+top to allow manufacturer's small gray web loop with buckle to pass thru it & to prevent:

 a) pocket from gaping open